Skip to content

 Another common tubing problem is that kinks can develop over time, no different from a garden hose, when the tubing kinks air can’t pass through.
 This can dramatically decrease the pressure reaching your neb cup, increasing the amount of time it takes to nebulize the medicine, as well as putting undue stress on the compressor as it fights to push that air through the constricted section.

 The last item to consider when checking your tubing is condensation, or a build up of moisture within the tube.
 With enough use, the air passing through the inside of the tubing can make just enough temperature difference compared to the ambient temperature outside it, causing tiny moisture droplets to form.
 Picture your iced tea sitting out on the porch on a warm summer afternoon as droplets form on the outside of your glass.
 This is essentially what’s happening on the inside of your tubing, just on a much smaller (and slower) scale.
-While the moisture is natural and will minimally affect treatment efficiency at first, with time there can be enough residual water in the tubing to significantly restrict airflow.
+While the moisture is natural and will minimally affect treatment efficiency at first, with time there can be enough residual water in the nebulizer tubing to significantly restrict airflow.

 In the case of your tubing being loose or simply bent in an odd manner, these are easy fixes.
 But with more serious kinks and moisture collection, it’s highly recommended to just replace your system’s tubing.